arrai-innovations/circleci-orbs/README.md

 ### eslint
 Runs eslint on the project code.
 Note that any warnings are treated as job failures.
 For more details, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/eslint),

+### deepcode
+Runs the [DeepCode CLI](https://github.com/DeepCodeAI/cli) on the project code.
+Note that suggestions of any severity (info, warning, or critical) are treated as job failures.
+For more details, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/deepcode),

 ### utils
 This orb provides utility functions such as status badging, file uploads, and ssh key import.
 This is required by the other orbs.
 For information on the available utility functions, refer to the [documentation](https://circleci.com/orbs/registry/orb/arrai/utils).